ballerina-attic/docs-ballerina-vscode-extension/en/docs/get-started/install.md

 ## Troubleshooting

-Please check [Troubleshooting](../troubleshooting.md) guide if the extension did not activate properly for you.
+See the [troubleshooting guide](../troubleshooting.md) if the extension did not activate properly.